LispCookbook/cl-cookbook/iteration.md

 ~~~

 #### Series
-By mapping, we can perform a side effect and also collect items
+By mapping, we can perform a side effect and also collect items.

 ~~~lisp
 (collect